schmidt73/guidescan-web/README.md

 Configuration is an essential part of the deployment process as the program will need access to databases and information specific to each organism:cas-enzyme combination.
+Configuration is done at *runtime* to allow for maximum portability.
+Configuration is not tucked away during compilation.

 To configure the web server simply supply a config.edn file to the program.

 An example config can be found in the codebase, or by running,